decodings/Auto-Snitcher/README.md

 # auto_snitcher
-gonna update tmrrw but enjoy the free cfbm method and captcha bypass
+will update soon but enjoy the free cfbm method and captcha bypass

+selling bypass for this for $500 contact info in about me